 A graduate student, with the consent of the appropriate graduate adviser and the Dean of Graduate Studies, may repeat any course in which the student received a letter grade of C+ or below, or a grade of Unsatisfactory, as well as courses in which a grade of I has become permanent on the student’s record because the work was not completed within three years, up to a maximum of three courses for all courses repeated.
 Courses in which a letter grade has been assigned may not be repeated on a Satisfactory or Unsatisfactory basis.

 Repetition of a course more than once requires approval by the appropriate dean in all instances.

 Degree credit for a course will be given only once, but the grade assigned at each enrollment shall be permanently recorded.

-In computing the grade point average of an undergraduate who repeats courses in which he or she received a grade of D or F, only the most recently earned grade for each course and corresponding grade points shall be used for the first 16 units repeated.
+In computing the grade point average of an undergraduate who repeats courses in which the student received a grade of D or F, or in the case of a course that is approved to satisfy the Entry Level Writing Requirement, a C- or below, only the most recently earned grade for each course and corresponding grade points shall be used for the first 16 units repeated.
 In the case of further repetitions, the grade point average shall be based on all grades assigned and total units attempted.

 Graduate Student Taking Undergraduate Course

 Undergraduate and graduate students enrolled in the same undergraduate course shall be graded using identical performance standards.
 These grading standards must reflect the expectations for performance of undergraduate students.

 Enrolled—No Work Submitted (ENWS)